stefmsft/TeamsDeviceAccount/README.md

-# TeamsDeviceAccount
+# Repo Purpose
 This project purpose is to drop the latest scripts I made to create a functional M365 Account for Surface HUB or MTR

 # Scripts

-**New-CreateTeamsDeviceAccount.ps1** script allow you to create an AAD Account that works as an working identity for HUB and MTR devices.
+**New-TeamsDeviceAccount.ps1** script allow you to create an AAD Account that works as an working identity for HUB and MTR devices.

 ### Usage